tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 | client_assertion_type | Indicates a JWT is being used to authenticate the client.
 Per the [Client Authentication spec](http://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication), the valid value is `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.                         | String |
 | token                 | An access or refresh token.                                                                                                                                                                                                                                               | String |
 | token_type_hint       | A hint of the type of `token`.
 Valid values are `access_token` and `refresh_token`.                                                                                                                                                                                             | String (Enum)   |

+> Native applications should not provide -- and by default do not store -- `client_secret` (see [Section 5.3.1 of the OAuth 2.0 spec](https://tools.ietf.org/html/rfc6819#section-5.3.1)).
+They can omit `client_secret` from the above request parameters when revoking a token.

 For more information about token authentication, see [Token Authentication Methods](#token-authentication-methods).